Supportive Treatment Is it An Essential Role in Hair Transplant Surgery?

 However recently hair restoration physicians have discovered its beneficial role in acquiring better hair transplant results.

-Supportive is created by removing a small amount of blood from a patient, separating the blood into the cellular and fluid-like plasma components, removing a portion of the plasma enriched with platelets, and injecting the sample back into the patient.
+Supportive is created by removing a small amount of the blood from the patient, separating the blood into the cellular and fluid-like plasma components, removing a portion of the plasma enhanced with platelets, and injecting it back into the patient.
 The blood is separated into its cellular and plasma components via rapid spinning During the centrifugation process, the platelet enriched plasma becomes naturally enhanced with growth factors and anti-inflammatory elements, ; these components consequently contributes in the healing process and growth properties seen in Supportive therapy.